phanakata/ML_for_kirigami_design/README.md

 Python package to model and to perform topology optimization for graphene kirigami using deep learning.
 We use convolutional neural networks (similar to VGGNet architecure) for regression.

 ## Paper
-See our published paper: <a href="https://arxiv.org/abs/1808.06111" style="color:#268cd7 "> **P. Z. Hanakata**, E. D. Cubuk, D. K. Campbell, H.S.
-Park, Accelerated search and design of stretchable graphene kirigami using machine learning (arXiv preprint arXiv:1808.06111).</a> Our paper is recently accepted to Physical Review Letters!
+See our published paper: <a href="https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.121.255304" style="color:#268cd7 "> **P. Z. Hanakata**, E. D. Cubuk, D. K. Campbell, H.S.
+Park, Accelerated search and design of stretchable graphene kirigami using machine learning, *Phys.
+Rev. Lett*, 121, 255304  (2018).</a>

 ## General usage
 1. A python code to perform regression with TensorFlow is avalaible in `models/regression_CNN/tf_fgrid_dnn_validtrain.py`